Symmetric Bipartite Graphs and Graphs with Loops

-\begin{remark} It is clear from the discussion in Section 1 that if a sequence $(d_1 ,\dots, d_n )$ is graphic, then the sequence $(d_1+1 ,d_2+1,\dots, d_n +1)$ is bipartite graphic.
+\begin{remark} It is clear from the discussion in Section 1 that if a sequence $(d_1 ,\dots, d_n )$ is graphic, then by adding a loop at each vertex, $(d_1+1 ,d_2+1,\dots, d_n +1)$ is the sequence of reduced degrees of the vertices of a graph-with-loops, and so by Theorem \ref{T:ddd}, the sequence $(d_1+1 ,d_2+1,\dots, d_n +1)$ is bipartite graphic.
 Note that the converse is not true; for example, $(4,4,2,2)$ is bipartite graphic, while $(3,3,1,1)$ is not graphic. \end{remark}

 \begin{remark} There are several results in the literature of the following kind: if $\d$ is graphic, and if $\d\,'$ is obtained from $\d$ using a particular construction, then $\d\,'$ is also graphic.
 The Kleitman--Wang Theorem is of this kind \cite{KW}.
 Another useful result is implicit in Choudum's proof \cite{C} of the Erd\H{o}s--Gallai Theorem: If a decreasing sequence $\d=(d_1 ,\dots, d_n )$ of positive integers is graphic, then so is the sequence $\d\,'$ obtained by reducing both $d_1$ and $d_n$ by one.
-Analogously, our proofs of Theorems \ref{T:nons} and \ref{T:reduced}, which are modelled on Choudum's proof, also establish the following result: If a decreasing sequence $\d=(d_1 ,\dots, d_n )$ of positive integers is bipartite graphic, then so is the sequence $\d\,'$ obtained by reducing both $d_1$ and $d_n$ by one. \end{remark}
+Analogously, our proof of Theorem \ref{T:reduced}, which is modelled on Choudum's proof, also establishes the following result: If a decreasing sequence $\d=(d_1 ,\dots, d_n )$ of positive integers is bipartite graphic, then so is the sequence $\d\,'$ obtained by reducing both $d_1$ and $d_n$ by one. \end{remark}

-\begin{remark} There are other facts for graphs that generalise easily to graphs-with-loops.
-For example, if $\d=(d_1 ,\dots, d_n )$ has a realization as a graph $G$, then one can consider $G$ as a subgraph of the complete graph $K_n$.
-Considering the complement of $G$ in $K_n$, one obtains the well known result: If $(d_1 ,\dots, d_n )$ is graphic, then so too is $(n-1-d_n,n-1-d_{n-1},\dots,n-1-d_1)$.
-Analogously, by replacing the complete graph on $n$ vertices by the complete graph-with-loops on $n$ vertices, one immediately obtains the following equivalent result: If a sequence $\d=(d_1 ,\dots, d_n )$ of nonnegative integers is bipartite graphic, then so is the sequence $\d\,'=(n-d_n,n-d_{n-1},\dots,n-d_1)$. \end{remark}

 \begin{remark} For criteria for sequences to be realized by multigraphs, see \cite{MV}.
-There are many other recent papers on graphic sequences, see for example \cite{TV,TT,Yin,YL,BHJW,CSZZ}. \end{remark}
+There are many other recent papers on graphic sequences, see for example \cite{TV,TT,Yin,YL,BHJW,CSZZ,CSNZZ1,CSNZZ2}. \end{remark}